 People can pop into the village for an overnight stay in one of the old quarrymen’s cottages, and can even get married on the picturesque property.

 Know Before You Go

-Access is now easy by car (ensure you have good brakes!) or on foot, via a very steep road.
 The nearest bus stop is in the nearby village of Llithfaen, approximately 1.5 miles away.
-It's a great place to visit regardless of weather.
-It has a cafe and amenities onsite and you can even have your wedding and/or stay overnight in this picturesque village.
+It's a great place to visit regardless of the weather.
+It has a cafe and amenities on site and you can even have your wedding and/or stay overnight in this picturesque village.

 Follow us on Twitter to get the latest on the world's hidden wonders.

 Like us on Facebook to get the latest on the world's hidden wonders.Follow us on Twitter Like us on Facebook